Rise to Success: Career Highlights of Kawhi Leonard

 On July 16, 2015, Kawhi Leonard re-signed with the San Antonio Spurs to a five-year, $90 million contract.

-From the 2015–16 season on, Kawhi Leonard began taking on a larger offensive responsibility and quickly established himself as one of the most efficient scorers in the league.
+From the 2015-16 season on, Kawhi Leonard began to take on a larger offensive role and quickly established himself as one of the most efficient scorers in the league.

-In 2015, Kawhi Leonard played in Team USA's Showcase game, scoring 14 points for the USA White Team.
+In 2015, Kawhi Leonard participated in Team USA's Showcase game, scoring 14 points for the USA White Team.

 2015: Defensive Player of the Year

-In 2015, Kawhi Leonard was recognized as the Defensive Player of the Year, showcasing his defensive prowess in the NBA.
+In 2015, Kawhi Leonard was honored as the Defensive Player of the Year.

 On January 21, 2016, Kawhi Leonard was named as a starter to the Western Conference team for the 2016 All-Star Game, earning his first All-Star selection.

-On March 23, 2016, Kawhi Leonard scored 32 points in a win over the Miami Heat, helping the Spurs extend their franchise-record home winning streak.
+On March 23, 2016, Kawhi Leonard scored another 32 points in a win over the Miami Heat, helping the Spurs extend their franchise-record home winning streak to 45 games.

-In 2016, Kawhi Leonard earned the Defensive Player of the Year award for the second consecutive year, solidifying his reputation as an elite defender.
+In 2016, Kawhi Leonard earned Defensive Player of the Year honors for the second straight year, and the Spurs finished with a 67-15 record.

 In 2016, Kawhi Leonard was a finalist for the United States men's Olympic basketball team roster.